mjzffr/nettt/README.md

 ## How to run

+You probably need to use Linux because I don't think Windows likes it when we use `select` on `stdin`.
+It's probably fine on Mac OS, but if you run the GUI it will look very weird.

 Install the requirements first: `pip install -r requirements.txt` (Optional, unless you want to run the tests.)

 * Start the server: `./nettt_server.py`